FAQs

 How is daily life in Blanca?

-Where do I have the internet?
+Where do I have internet?

 Wi-Fi is provided and free to use in the working spaces of Centro Negra.
 Because we are located in a rural area, the connection in the apartments can be weak or might not work properly.